Kingdom Assembly of Iran

-Kingdom Assembly of Iran (انجمن پادشاهی ایران), also The Monarchy Assembly Iran, Soldiers of the Kingdom Assembly of Iran, Iran Monarchy Committee, or Tondar (تندر), is a decentralized Iranian monarchist opposition movement, primarily known for its efforts to overthrow the Islamic Republic and restore the Iranian monarchy by violent means.
+The Kingdom Assembly of Iran, (Note: انجمن پادشاهی ایران (API)) also known as Tondar, is a decentralized Iranian monarchist militant organization, primarily known for its efforts to overthrow the Islamic Republic and restore the Iranian monarchy by violent means such as terrorism.
+The API were responsible for the Shiraz bombing in 2008.
 The group is currently banned in the Islamic Republic of Iran.
-Tondar means 'thunder' in Persian.

 Organization

 The Kingdom Assembly of Iran formerly ran a satellite television service from London, named 'Your TV'.
 It stopped broadcasting in 2008.
 API then initiated radio and television broadcasts from Los Angeles named 'Radio Tondar'.

 Exact membership of the API remains unknown.
 In 2010, the group claimed "100,000 members in the U.S.", despite experts estimating it to have a size of a few hundred worldwide.

 Ideology and platform

 The core ideology of the Kingdom Assembly of Iran is monarchism, which it embraces more on organic, emotional and romantic elements rather than a political reasoning.
 In contrast to typical monarchists who glorify the Pahlavi dynasty, the group looks back more to pre-Islamic Persian Empire as a source of inspiration.

 The group is staunchly against Islam and characterizes it as "alien" and "violent".
 In a posting, the Kingdom Assembly of Iran blames 1,400 years of "shameful Islamic tradition" as the fundamental problem of Iran due to Gender Inequality and Oppression, Cultural Repression and Violence and Intolerance which existed in Iran ever since the Arab invasion.
 Tondar opposes the violent and forced destruction of Iranian culture following the Arab invasion, asserting that Iranians had a distinct cultural identity prior to this event.
-It argues that Iranians were indirectly pressured to convert to Islam through the imposition of the 'jizya,' a Tax paid by non-Muslims instead zakat, usually lowe than zakat and gave military exemption and to be ruled by their own laws.
+It argues that Iranians were indirectly pressured to convert to Islam through the imposition of the 'Jizya,' a tax paid by non-Muslims instead of Zakat, usually lower than Zakat and gave military exemption and to be ruled by their own laws.
 The organization draws a clear line between Arab people and between Iranian/Persian and Islamic/Arabic identity.

 The group considers anyone associated with the Iranian government to be a "traitor", and does not recognize any distinguishment between the reformists and the conservatives.
 It considers the Green Movement of Iran to be a deception by the regime, arguing that the elected president holds no real authority, which rests entirely with the Supreme Leader, who possesses dictatorial power.
 Like most Iranian opposition groups, Tondar views reformists as merely a faction within the existing regime.
 However, Iranian authorities tried to discredit 2009 Iranian presidential election protests by linking them to groups such as the Kingdom Assembly of Iran during a series of trials.

 In a 2010 interview with The Wall Street Journal, spokespersons for the group acknowledged that the group has "fighters" who seek replacing of Iran's current system with monarchy.
 On its Facebook page, as of May 2010 the API called for "the overthrow of the Islamic regime... by ALL MEAN[s]!!!!".
 In 2020 the intelligence minister of the regime accused the group of planning 27 attacks.